-Think those chain restaurants have a great tortellini al forno?
-Just wait until you try this recipe for rich, home cooked pasta.
+Love Olive Garden tortellini al forno?
+Just wait until you try this recipe for our rich, home-cooked version.
+Perfect comfort food!

 “What is al forno?” you may ask.
 Well, al forno is an Italian phrase.
 It literally translates to “baked,” or “in the oven.”